algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 > the probability of a range of values is the _area_ of the region under the probability density curve which is within that range.

-But how do we quantify this area?
-Imagine that the green sliver in the diagram is really, really thin - infinitesimally thin, to be precise, with the width $$dx$$ almost vanishing to zero.
-In that case, the area of the green sliver is approximated by a rectangle of height $$P(x)$$ and width $$dx$$.
+So if $$dx$$ is infinitesimally small, then the area of the green sliver is
-So the area will be $$P(x)dx$$, and thus

 $$
 \mathbb{P}(x_0 \leq x \leq x_0 + dx) = P(x)dx